Leonardo-M-AI/customer-churn-predictor/README.md

 - Build a simple cost-benefit threshold to optimise the precision/recall tradeoff for the retention budget available
 - Deploy the model as a REST API to score customers in real time
 - A/B test a retention offer on the customers flagged as high-risk to validate real-world impact
+## Limitations

+The dataset is a single snapshot in time and does not capture seasonal or trend effects.
+Class imbalance (26.5% churn rate) means precision on the churned class remains moderate (56%), so a portion of flagged customers will not actually churn, a tradeoff favouring recall over precision given the cost asymmetry of losing a customer versus a wasted retention offer.